frosttear/CalculationGenerator/TESTING.md

 - All tests use the Jest framework (already installed and configured)
 - Tests validate mathematical correctness and constraint compliance
 - Robust error handling accounts for randomness in equation generation
-- All 49 tests consistently pass with unified Jest approach
+- All **68 tests** consistently pass with unified Jest approach
-- Jest configuration includes all 6 test suites with verbose output
+- Jest configuration includes all **7 test suites** with verbose output
+- Comprehensive coverage includes:
+  - Basic calculations and equation generation
+  - Unit conversions (length, weight, RMB, time)
-- New unified two-digit practice page supports mixed multiplication and division operations
+  - Specialized two-digit multiplication and division with constraints
+  - Mixed two-digit practice with operator selection
+  - Grade 3 Semester 1 practice with two equation types:
+    - Type 1: Mixed operations (one +/-, one ×/÷)
+    - Type 2: Three-digit addition/subtraction (result ≤ 1000, supports 1000 as minuend)
+- Tests include validation for edge cases, constraint compliance, and mathematical correctness
+- Flaky tests have been resolved by increasing sample sizes for statistical reliability